screenjson/screenjson-php/README.md

 # ScreenJSON PHP SDK

 This package provides an SDK library for implementing ScreenJSON into a PHP application.
+It is a *work in progress* and should only be considered an implementation refernece.

 ## Installation

 Require the package:

     composer require screenjson/screenjson-php